How to Apply | FAQs | Grant-writing Advice | Apply

 - If you are applying with more than one film, fill out a separate application for each film.

 - You are also welcome and encouraged to send footage, rough cuts, fine cuts, etc. in any format.
-Online links are preferred (password protection is acceptable).
 Please include a link and password in your application form.

 - You cannot edit the application form once you submit.
 We strongly recommend you fill out a copy of your application in a separate document and save that for reference.